This post may contain affiliate links. Please read my disclosure for more information.

 Driving for Uber of Lyft means you can do it as much or as little as you want, which makes it an ideal way to make extra money.
 Pick up a rider on your way to the grocery store and make your grocery shopping essentially free!

-Finding ways to cancel out your expenditures is frugal living win.
+Finding ways to cancel out your expenditures is a thrifty living win.

 Just Say No

-Probably one of the hardest but most essential frugal living tips.
+Probably one of the hardest but most essential parts of the thrifty and frugal life.
 You have to learn to say no.

 Before you purchase anything, make sure it is a need and not just a want.
 It is ok to buy for yourself sometimes of course, but try to say no more often than not.